mailtodanish/mailtodanish/README.md

 ### Hi there 👋
 I am a software developer based out of Jaipur, India working on Software Architecture and API design.
 I also advice on cloud configurations, deployment or scalability issues.

-I provide assistance with Python, Flask , Django and security review of code.
+I provide assistance with Python, FastAPI, Flask , Django and security review of code.
 I also look into troubleshooting code that does not work as intended.

 ## My Skills :computer: